Rosso84/devops_exam/README.md

 ### Run Rest applicaion
-You can run the REST Api application locally with heroku cli installed by opening up the cli , navigate to root of exam-app and run 'heroku local' or by this tutorial: https://devcenter.heroku.com/articles/deploying-spring-boot-apps-to-heroku
+You can run the REST Api application locally with heroku cli installed by opening up the cli , navigate to root of exam-app and run 'heroku local' or through this tutorial: https://devcenter.heroku.com/articles/deploying-spring-boot-apps-to-heroku

 Application will then be available at http://localhost:<portnumber>/movierest/api/swagger-ui.html